 - A manuscript with computations passes scientific peer-review and is assigned a codechecker with matching expertise (first priority: code, second priority: domain).

-- A CODE CHECK evaluates if the code and data produce a core output (figure, dataset) - it is not a result check or judgement of scientific merit.
+- A CODECHECK evaluates if the code and data produce a core output (figure, dataset) - it is not an evaluation of the results or a judgement of scientific merit.

 Pre-review with extra role on staff

-- An editorial staff member/ECR with technical expertise checks if something is “mechanically wrong” before sending out a submission to review.
-This is worth the time together with other technical checks!
+- An editorial staff member/ECR with technical expertise examines if something is “mechanically wrong” before sending out a submission to review.
+This is worth the time together with other technical tests!
 The codechecker can reach out to the author to fix problems.
 It is also a sanity check for the author and a measure of seriousness for the journal.

 - After acceptance, add badge to the published article.

 - A manuscript is submitted to a journal or conference.

 - It is assigned a scientific reviewer with the suitable domain expertise, and a codechecker with matching technical expertise.
 The scientific review is conducted open/single-blind/double-blind, while the codechecker knows the author and can reach out directly through the best channel, e.g. email, GitHub/GitLab issues, or discussion forums.